gdubicki/webhook/README.md

 Prebuilt binaries for different architectures are available at [GitHub Releases](https://github.com/adnanh/webhook/releases).

 ## Configuration
 Next step is to define some hooks you want [webhook](https://github.com/adnanh/webhook/) to serve.

+(Note that both JSON and YAML are accepted in hooks file, but for simplicity only JSON examples are provided in the rest of the documentation.
+To use YAML hooks file give it `.yaml` or `.yml` extension.)

 Begin by creating an empty file named `hooks.json`.
 This file will contain an array of hooks the [webhook](https://github.com/adnanh/webhook/) will serve.
 Check [Hook definition page](https://github.com/adnanh/webhook/wiki/Hook-Definition) to see the detailed description of what properties a hook can contain, and how to use them.

 Let's define a simple hook named `redeploy-webhook` that will run a redeploy script located in `/var/scripts/redeploy.sh`.